JRZ97/MachineLearning-Fall2021/EnsembleLearning/README.md

 These are my slurm outputs for each part of Problem 2.
 These were run on CHPC and had runtimes listed in my LaTeX homework.
 ## Code
 ### "ensemble.py", "run.sh"
 This code is specific to running the tasks specified in HW2 (i.e., AdaBoost, bagged trees, and random forests training/test errors; bagged trees and random forests bias and variance).
-To run my code and get printed outputs, use the following lines in the terminal in the directory "EnsembleLearning":
+To run my code and get printed outputs, use the following lines in the terminal while in the directory "EnsembleLearning":
 ```
 chmod u+x run.sh
 ./run.sh